teonite/inspectr-cli/README.md

 # What is InspectR?

 InspectR gives you insight into quality of your code at a glance.
 It supports variety of code quality tools.
-When you add `inspectr.json` file to your project directory and use command `inspectr` reports from your test tools will be created and save in RethinkDB.
+When you add `inspectr.json` file to your project directory and use command `inspectr` reports from your test tools will be created and saved in RethinkDB.

-The reports will be able in [inspectr-dashboard][dashboard] and it looks like this
+You can see the reports using [inspectr-dashboard][dashboard], it looks like this:

 ![example]